kind2-mc/kind2/doc/usr/source/9_other/11_minimal_cut_set.rst

 ================

-The minimal cut set generation is a special mode where Kind 2 computes a minimal subset of the model elements (assumptions, guarantees, equations or node calls) whose no satisfaction leads to the violation of a property.
+The minimal cut set generation is a special mode where Kind 2 computes a minimal subset of the model elements (assumptions, guarantees, stateful equations, or node calls) whose no satisfaction leads to the violation of a property.

 To enable minimal cut set generation, run